 Our members are experts in their field.
-DHI has proudly served door security and safety professionals (and the dynamic companies they represent) in the non-residential construction industry for 45 years.
+Door and Hardware Institute has proudly served door security and safety professionals (and the dynamic companies they represent) in the non-residential construction industry for 45 years.
 Our association provides technical training and certifications that are highly respected marks of our industry expertise.
 Our training takes years to master and culminates in very rigorous examinations.
 This is because our solutions are held to the highest of standards and save lives during tragic events.

 As an industry, we know from years of witnessing disastrous events that codes, standards and disability laws are effective when they underpin the design of door openings.
 Unfortunately, when not properly employed, the result can be devastating.

 Gain exclusive, member-only tools to help you become a School Safety Advocate and communicate factual information to policymakers on school safety and security issues.

 VIEW MEMBER-ONLY ADVOCACY MATERIALS